 Once the diamond’s grades have been established, a gemologist will then factor in the current secondhand market.
 This involves looking at the supply and demand for similar diamonds and, more generally, at how diamond prices in the industry are trending.

-Why is my diamond worth so much less on the secondhand market?
+Why is my diamond worth so much less on the second-hand market?

+Diamond values are something that is notoriously misunderstood.
 Unfortunately, the vast majority of diamonds are not investments.
 It is a common misconception that can come as a bit of a shock when it comes to selling your stone.

 You will typically receive 20%-50% of retail price.
 The reason being is that jewelry stores have high markups (up to 100%).
 This is due to the rate at which jewelers can sell their products.
 While clothing stores mark up their products too, they turn their stock around much faster.
 Jewelers need these large markups to stay in business because of the slow nature of diamond sales.
 Jewelers also have to cover their expenses (brick and mortar store, staff, marketing costs etc.).
 Additionally, the diamond market is volatile and diamond prices may have dropped since the original purchase.